-I am often asked by newer jazz fans for advice in collecting good or classic jazz records.
+I am often asked by newer jazz fans for advice on collecting good or classic jazz records.
 My answer; “only you can decide what a classic is“ and “it depends on the path of collection you choose to adopt.”
 A jazz collection without the Miles’ Kind of Blue, Coltrane‘s Giant Steps, Hancock‘s Maiden Voyage, Blakey and the Jazz Messengers‘ Moanin’, Mingus‘ Mingus Ah Um, or Brubeck‘s Time Out albums may attract little interest, an unsolicited lecture or even ridicule.
 Owning Dolphy’s Out to Lunch, Ornette’s The Shape of Jazz to Come, Jarret’s The Koln Concert or Terry’s Haig and Haig albums can bring you instant respect from many.
-Such indicates a well-defined culture of acquisition that transcends the sounds of jazz..
+Such shows a well-defined culture of acquisition that transcends the sounds of jazz.

-Collectors are often confronted with the niggling question, what is (classic) jazz?
-The battle of taste between the uncompromising purists and the liberal pluralist is never-ending.
+We often confront collectors with the niggling question, what is (classic) jazz?
+The battle of taste between the uncompromising purists and the liberal pluralist is perpetual.
 Assume jazz music is a perfect circle.
 Purists claim to occupy the space closest to the centre, the nucleus: Louis Armstrong, Duke Ellington, Count Basie, Billie Holliday, Charlie Parker, Dizzy Gillespie, Thelonious Monk, Miles Davis, John Coltrane, and Tubby Hayes fans.
-The pluralists are pushed, with hostility, towards the perimeter due to their eclectic “adulterations”: Electric Miles, Tantric Coltrane, commercial Grover Washington Jr, Weather Report, Return To Forever, Fela, Tom Jobim, Jacques Loussier and Incognito.
+The push of pluralists, with hostility, towards the perimeter of jazz because of their eclectic “adulterations”: Electric Miles, Tantric Coltrane, commercial Grover Washington Jr, Weather Report, Return To Forever, Fela, Tom Jobim, Jacques Loussier and Incognito.

 I once befriended a woman who had countless female jazz vocalist classic records from Ella to Esmeralda, Nina to Norah and Billie to Amy, but no male singers.
 She made me realise what I was missing.
 I have seen people start their collection with Miles Davis’ albums then diffuse their interests into the music of his luminary side-men.
-I have also seen some people who wait for the Grammy Awards, DownBeat polls and similar to buy their records.
+I have also seen some people who await the Grammy Awards, DownBeat polls and similar to buy their records.
 Some guys buy mostly chart-topping new-release albums and Editor’s choices.
 Other guys hunt and travel to collect classic jazz albums from the ‘40s and ‘50s.
-A savvy collector would have tried many leads before acquiring the necessary discrimination to buy well.
+A savvy collector would have tried many leads before acquiring the discrimination to buy well.

 “One million copies sold” is a phenomenon rare in jazz, but it is not a reliable measure of musical quality or staying power.
-Mediocre art can draw in bountiful rewards while genuine masterpieces get ignored or only rediscovered long after the fact.
+Mediocre art can draw on bountiful rewards while genuine masterpieces get ignored or only rediscovered long after the fact.
 Classics have to pass the test of time.
 Artworks panned or ignored by the critics and visited by commercial failure can undergo a most contrary revaluation.
-While some classics stand alone, others need the support of a whole body of work to shine through.
+While some classics standalone, others need the support of a whole body of work to shine through.

 Many people had three options in collecting jazz records when I started.
 The first was recommendations from family, friends, and strangers.
 It was always helpful if older persons in your household had a good collection.
 The second was to look through record label catalogues.
 Blue Note, Columbia and Atlantic led the pack in that department.
 You could listen to them in jazz records shops – many do not exist anymore.
 The third option was through sheer serendipity.
 You heard the music somewhere (TV, radio, the high street, a friend’s party), liked it and got its details – if you could.